COVID-19 Frequently Asked Questions

 Is City Hall Open?

 City Hall has limited in person operations.
 We encourage you to do all your business online.
-We can be reached through our Hotline, available Monday - Friday 8am - 6pm at (954) 457-1489.
+Updated opening information is available here.
+We can be reached through our Hotline, available Monday - Thursday 8am - 6pm at (954) 457-1489.

 What positions are currently available with the City of Hallandale Beach?